petterh/textedit/docs/Chapter-14-File-Management.md

 This code fragment checks to see if an ellipsis is present; if so, the ellipsis is removed.
 If the dialog is to be shown, the ellipsis is appended again.
 That way, it doesn’t matter whether the original menu string contained an ellipsis.

 Document::deleteFile physically deletes the file, and removes the file name from the MRU list as well (see Listing 52 in Chapter 12).
 It does not use the DeleteFile function, but relies instead on SHFileOperation.
-This lets us send the file to the trash can, if the user so desires, just by specifying the FOF{"_"}ALLOWUNDO flag.
+This lets us send the file to the trash can, if the user so desires, just by specifying the FOF_ALLOWUNDO flag.
 Furthermore, SHFileOperation takes care of the additional confirmation dialog, if any – it follows the user’s Explorer settings.

 One of the parameters to SHFileOperation is a pointer to an SHFILEOPSTRUCT.
 The pFrom member of this structure is actually a list of null-terminated file names; the list itself must be doubly null-terminated.
 (This is an error-prone approach to an API – it did burn me, at least.
 QED.)